 Schedules and Fees

-After an initial inquiry session by phone or Skype, we will plan your schedule of sessions with a regular schedule of meetings on a monthly basis.
+After an initial inquiry session by phone or Skype, we will plan your sessions with a regular schedule of meetings.
 You can decide how often you would like to meet, such as weekly or every other week.
-Sessions are generally 2 hours, with a minimum commitment of twice per month is required to ensure the level of consistent time needed for this in-depth process.
+Sessions are generally 2 hours, with a minimum commitment of twice per month suggested to ensure the level of consistent time needed for this in-depth process.
 Fees are paid on a monthly basis at the beginning of the month.

 Phone and/or Skype sessions are available as an alternative for those outside the California area.